pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

     </excludedMessages>

 ### mxbeans.xml ###
-The mxbeans XML file contain the JMX mBeans objects and associated object properties used to monitor Geode/GemFire metrics
+The mxbeans XML file contain the JMX mBeans Geode/GemFire objects and associated object properties for threshold monitoring.
+The sampleTime property is used to define the frequency of the threshold check in milliseconds.

     <mxBeans sampleTime="5000">
          <mxBean mxBeanName="DistributedSystemMXBean">